 Optical access architectures can be classified by their logical connectivity options.
 One distinguishing factor is the number of independent connections (or channels) that exist between the OLT and an ONU.
 Another factor is the nature of each logical channel: a channel can be dedicated to a single ONU or shared among multiple ONUs.

 There exist several physical means of creating the channels.
-A simplest way is to use separate fiber strands for each connection.
+A simple way is to use separate fiber strands for each connection.
 Another method involves chromatic separation of channels using Wavelength-Division Multiplexing (WDM) techniques.
 Other methods include carrier frequency separation (Orthogonal Frequency Division Multiplexing channel) and signal coding (Code Division Multiplexing channel).

 Figure 1 illustrates the mentioned connectivity options using separate optical fibers (ODNs).
 The top left quadrant represents a dedicated point-to-point connection from the OLT to each ONU, a so called “home run” architecture.
 The top right quadrant represents a typical TDM-PON architecture, i.e., EPON or GPON.

-The two quadrants at the bottom represent point-to-point and TDM-PON access architectures with fault protection (i.e., dual homing).
+The two quadrants at the bottom represent point-to-point and TDM-PON access architectures with dual homing (e.g. for fault protection and/or extra bandwidth).

 Figure 1: Optical access architectures using multiple ODNs